Updated: May 18, 2026

 Red Miso Ramen — rich and warming, with the perfect miso intensity.
 For adventurous eaters, the Black Sesame Tan Tan Tsukemen (dipping noodles) is a standout.
 Strong vegetarian options available.

-Reddit r/FoodToronto: Voted "Most consistent ramen in the GTA" (Jan 2026).
-Google Maps: 4.5 stars.
-Yelp top 100 places to eat in Canada (#11).
+Reddit r/FoodToronto: voted "Most consistent ramen in the GTA" (Jan 2026).
+Google Maps: 4.6 stars.
+Tsukemen and consistency specialist on the Yonge corridor.

 Trending